 A small number of trees will be removed.
 More trees will be planted than will be removed, and all will be native species.
 CHAC will undertake stormwater mitigation as part of the development of the carpark.

-If the application is approved, each project will be planned in detail, and we will keep the community up to date.
-An updated masterplan document will soon be available that will give approximate construction dates for each project.
+Each project is being planned in detail, and we will keep the community up to date.
+The College masterplan is available online.

 CHAC is committed to protecting the environment.

 Sustainability and wildlife perseveration are key features of our strategic plan, and we have a proud history of planting more native trees than we remove.
-Students are actively involved in our environmental measures throughout their time at CHAC.
+We minimise weed infestation in Perrin Creek and the Wetlands, allowing native plants to thrive.
+Students are actively involved in our environmental measures throughout their time at CHAC, including worm farms, composting, gardens and craft recycling.

 We are aware that a small number of trees we plan to remove are part of designated koala habitat.
 However, successive studies over the years by ecologists and trained fauna spotters have found no signs of koalas on CHAC grounds.
 Under Queensland Government definitions, CHAC is neither a Koala Priority Area (KPA) or an Identified Koala Broad-Hectare Area.